dnlfm/Chameleon-Programming-Language/README.md

 ![Chameleon logo](misc/Chameleon_logo.png "Chameleon logo")

 Chameleon is a programming language that is easy and flexible to use.
 It was developed in 2020 in a college assignment of the subject Compilers.
-In this project were used C, Flex and YACC for its development.
+In this project were used C, Flex and YACC/Bison for its development.
 The description (portuguese only) of this assignment can be found [here](Description-Compilers-2020.pdf).
 This assignment was divided in three parts:

 (1) Programming language definition with your characteristics, features, grammars, keywords, etc. and a standalone version of its Lexical Analyzer;